luusluus/vscode-parquet-visualizer/README.md

 [DuckDB](https://duckdb.org/docs/index) is the primary backend used for uncompressed and compressed parquet files (except for the BROTLI compression codec.)

 ### Parquet-wasm
-The backend that loads the Parquet files uses the [parquet-wasm](https://kylebarron.dev/parquet-wasm) library.
+[parquet-wasm](https://kylebarron.dev/parquet-wasm) is a backend that uses a Rust implementation of arrow and parquet.
+It supports all compression codecs except LZ4.

 ## Frontend
 The tables of the frontend are powered by [tabulator](https://tabulator.info/).